Pr0xximity999/Quartz/content/School/Year 2/c++/Fundamentals.md

 - Gives a lot of handy functions like ``.push_back()``, ``.pop_back()``, ``.size()``, ``.clear()``, etc
 - Is dynamically allocated on the heap

+# Linked lists
+A Linked list is not the same as an array.

+A linked list is a list where every object references to the next one.
+This makes it so that the list can be any size at runtime.
+Objects can be popped out anywhere, it just needs to be handled correctly that the linked items correct themselves.

+One downside is that you have to step trough the entire list if you want to grab one item.

+A linked list is basically a [[#STD Vector|vector]].

+# Static
+Static variables within a method *retains its value between method calls*.
+It will not be destroyed when the variables goes out of scope.

+Static class members are *shared between classes*.
+Changing a static member value in one class will change it in another.

+Static class methods do *not need an instantiated class*.
+You can always call it.

+# Constants (consts)
+A constant modifier is given to a variable, making it immutable in turn; it cannot be changed after being initialized.

+It turns variables read only and makes them more optimized.

+# Auto
+Auto can be used on the left hand side of a variable assignment to simplify the definition of a variable.
+It evaluates the right hand side (right of the ``=``) to deduct what type it is.<br>``auto number = 5`` will evaluate to an int<br>``auto text = "hello"`` will evaluate to a char\[]
+``auto text = new std::string("hello")`` will evaluate to a std::string.

+Under the hood, auto's will be turned into their respective variable.
+So its more of an improvement of readability than a performance increase.

+# Smart pointers
+In c++, pointers are used to dynamically manage memory.

+If you forget to delete it, you will get a memory leak.

+If you double delete it, you will get undefined behavior.

+Smart pointers fix this problem; it is an object from the standard library.
+As soon as a smart pointer goes out of scope, it will free the assigned memory.

+Smart pointers make for an automatic way to manage memory.

+Some cons of shared pointers are:
+- larger memory usage over regular pointers
+- complexer than regular pointers, though sometimes they may be easier to use
+- smart pointers are a little more constricted in their functionality

+There are a handful of smart pointer types:
+## Unique pointer
+An unique pointer only has one owner who will be responsible for its memory.
+Default choice

+## Shared pointer
+A pointer can have multiple owners.
+As soon as there are no owners left, the memory will be freed.

+## Weak pointer
+Kind of like a shared pointer, but it doesnt block access to the allocated memory for other owners.
+Can be upgraded to a shared pointer to break circular shared-pointer-loops.